dfki-ric-underactuated-lab/skidy/README.md

 Izz1, Izz2 = sympy.symbols('Izz1 Izz2', real=True, const=True)
 ```

 Create symbolic variables which can be used in the equations for the robot definition later.
-The most common symbols are also already present in the `kinematics_generator.symbols` package and may be imported from there instead.
+The most common symbols are also already present in the `skidy.symbols` package and may be imported from there instead.

 ---